ElenaD25/Netflix-Python-Project/README.md

 Project Steps:
 1. Data Cleaning
  - Load the dataset into a Pandas DataFrame.
+ - See the structure of the dataset using the info() command
- - Check for missing values and handle them appropriately (imputation or removal)
+ - Check for missing values and handle them appropriately (replace or remove)
  - Handle duplicates
- - Explore and clean columns, dealing with multiple values or missing information
+ - Remove the "s" character from the show_id column
+ - Split values and keep the first before the comma

 2. Exploratory Data Analysis (EDA)
  - Explore the distribution of content types (movies vs. TV shows).